Mang Tootz moves out but keeps the flavors alive

 Early this year, a series of fortunate events led them closer in their search: a steakhouse in J. Barlin closed, and the building owner’s daughter-in-law happened to be Jossa’s high-school friend.

 Finally, on April 1, Mang Tootz Foodhouse was able to move into its new home.
-They feel happy there, Edwin says — no more clearing operations and enough room for customers, rain or shine.
+They feel happy there, Edwin said — no more clearing operations and enough room for customers, rain or shine.

 A storied corner

-Malungkot,” he said “dahil 29 years na kami doon, sa bahay namin, at tahimik na doon (It’s sad, because we have been there for 29 years, at our home, and it’s quiet there now).
+Malungkot,” he said, “dahil 29 years na kami doon sa bahay namin, at tahimik na doon (It’s sad, because we have been there at our home for 29 years, and it’s quiet there now).”

 This was the storied corner where television show hosts, vloggers and countless batches of Thomasians sat down for a meal.
 But, most important, this was also the place where the banana rhuma, Edwin’s original spin on the turon that became his claim to fame, first appeared on the karinderya counter in 2007.